Structural Patterns «Prev

 Description:

-The Decorator is known as a structural pattern, because it is used to form large object structures across many disparate objects.
-The definition of Decorator provided in the original Gang of Four book on Design Patterns states:
+The Decorator is known as a "structural pattern", because it is used to form large object structures across many disparate objects.
+The definition of the Decorator pattern provided in the original Gang of Four book on Design Patterns states:

 Allows for the dynamic wrapping of objects in order to modify their existing responsibilities and behaviours